telerik/xaml-docs/controls/radgauge/getting-started/creating-linear-gauge.md

 # Creating Linear Gauge

 One of the gauges you can create with the __RadGauge__ control, is a linear gauge.
 It is represented by a rectangular container with a linear scale in it.
-Additionally it can display various indicators that point to a certain value on the scale.
+Additionally, it can display various indicators that point to a certain value on the scale.
 This topic will walk you through the creation of a sample application that contains a linear RadGauge.

 * [Assembly References](#assembly-references)
 * [Defining a Linear Gauge with a Linear Scale](#defining-a-linear-gauge-with-a-linear-scale)